svrnhdl/tails-cold-storage/tails-amnesia.md

 ## Watch-only wallet
 Next, save the master key of your wallet onto the extra backup device.
 This needn't be encrypted but this information is sensitive in the sense of your personal privacy. **Anyone with this master key can track the balances of your wallet.**

-If you are running Tails on a seperate computer, you can plug in the device into your normal computer or laptop.
+If you are running Tails on a seperate computer, you can plug the device into your normal computer or laptop.
 If you are using your normal computer for Tails, verify that you have correctly backed up your seed and restart your PC with your normal operating system.
 Mind that Tails will forget everything you did during this session.

 If you saved the master key of your wallet, you may create a watch-only wallet on a second computer.
+To install Electrum, [click here](https://electrum.org/#download).

 * Open Electrum
 * Create New Wallet (Ctrl+N)
 * Give your wallet a good name
 * Select option 1: 'Standard wallet'

 ![Select standard wallet](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/win-standard.png)